Search Website

 Manuscripts Held:

-First draft of Frontier French Island comprises some 180,000 words, and contains a significant amount of unpublished material, mainly family history, not included in the published book.
+Comprises some 180,000 words, and contains a significant amount of unpublished material, mainly family history, not included in the published book.

 Minute Book of the French Island Progress Association, 1916-1924.
 Badly water stained, but some of it is legible.
 See attachment under 'Transcript' tab